 Demand-pull inflation occurs due to increased demand in the economy.
 Usually, this type of inflation will follow the economic cycle.
 It will rise during an economic expansion and decrease during an economic contraction.

 During economic expansion, the economy is more prosperous.
 As a result, households see their income and employment prospects improving, prompting them to increase spending on goods and services.
-As a result, aggregate demand increases and shifts its curve to the right.
-This situation creates upward pressure on the prices of goods and services.
+As a result, aggregate demand increases and shifts its curve to the right, creating upward pressure on the prices of goods and services.

-In response to increased demand and rising prices, businesses increase their production.
-And a further increase in aggregate demand will cause the economy to operate above its potential output (positive output gap or inflationary gap).
+Businesses increase their production in response to increased demand and rising prices.
+A further increase in aggregate demand will cause the economy to operate above its potential output (positive output gap or inflationary gap).

 A positive output gap indicates that domestic production capacity is insufficient to meet aggregate demand.
 Therefore, the economy must supply it from abroad (imports increase).
 In addition, businesses face rising production costs due to a tighter labor market.
 Consequently, they find it difficult to get new, qualified workers without offering higher wages.
 They then pass the increased costs onto the selling price to maintain profit margins.